 Courses for first-year students are listed in the section of this booklet titled "The Hamline Academic Experience," which begins on page 9.
 If you wish to take a course that is not listed on pages 9-13, keep in mind that 1000-level courses are usually introductory and are appropriate for first-year students and sophomores.
 Be sure you have completed all of the listed prerequisites for a course you're interested in taking.
 Seek confirmation from CASA about enrolling in any 3000-level courses by emailing advising@hamline.edu.
 Often 3000-level courses demand some prior college experience in the particular discipline and are not recommended for first-year students, but this is not always the case, so check with CASA.

-ACTION: Review pages 9-13 and list 4 to 5 majors or elective courses you may want to take this fall on the First-Year Student Registration Worksheet.
+ACTION: Review pages 9-13 and identify four or five options for major or elective courses you may want to take this fall.